 If you're wondering who pays for a guardianship bond, conservatorship costs (including the annual bond premium) are usually paid from the assets of the conservatee.
 In some cases, the conservator can cut down the guardianship bond cost by only insuring a portion of the conservatee's assets, thus lowering the amount of the guardianship surety bond.

-The surety will help to prevent that by providing renewal notifications as the date approaches.
+The surety will help prevent that by providing renewal notifications as the date approaches.
 Once someone opts to renew, the surety will review any credit changes since the previous check.
 Improvement in credit may lead to lower premium costs.
 Alternatively, declining credit standing could mean higher premiums than before.

 Here are the usual requirements to process a conservator bond: